Multi-agent blind quantum computation without universal cluster states: Background

 1em

 \tikzfig{def/reduced-rules} \end{example}

 Instead of representing the gates with both input wires and output wires, spiders can have just a single wire.
 With a single output wire, the spider represents a \textit{bra} notation.
 Such \textit{bra} notation denotes to a post-selection operation when extracting the diagram into a quantum circuit.
 While with a single input wire, the spider represents a \textit{ket} notation.
-Such \textit{ket} notation denotes to prepare the starting state of the quantum circuit.
+Such \textit{ket} notation denotes preparation of the initial state of the quantum circuit.

 \begin{example} Post-selection in ZX-diagram.
 The post-selection is represented by attaching a spider with no output to the output wires of the ZX-diagram.
-Apply a red dot denote post select the $\ket{0}$ state, and a green dot means $\ket{+}$ state.
+Apply a red dot denoting post select the $\ket{0}$ state, and a green dot means $\ket{+}$ state.

 \end{example}